Karthiktiwari/License-plate-Detection/README.md

 ### Dataset used is the UFPR - ALPR dataset.
 (Dataset is not present in the repo)

 ### Implementing a YOLO like architecture.
-Loss class to be implemented
+Model with best metrics in model directory.

 <!-- ![Testing on set](Figure_1.png) -->